Pigments through the Ages

 How Prussian blue is made:

-Dissolve sulphate of iron (copperas, green vitriol) in water; boil the solution.
+19th century recipe Dissolve sulphate of iron (copperas, green vitriol) in water; boil the solution.
 Add nitric acid until red fumes cease to come off, and enough sulphuric acid to render the liquor clear.
 This is the persulphate of iron.
 To this add a solution of ferrocyanide of potassium (yellow prussiate of potash), as long as any precipitate is produced.
 Wash this precipitate thoroughly with water acidulated with sulphuric acid, and dry in a warm place.

 In the lab

-potassium ferricyanide and iron(III)-chloride.
+Materials needed: potassium ferrocyanide and iron(III)-chloride.

-A solution of 2 g FeCl3 in 100 ml deionized water is slowly poured into a stirred solution of 1 g K4[Fe(CN)6] in 200 ml deionized water.
+Method: A solution of 2 g FeCl3 in 100 ml deionized water is slowly poured into a stirred solution of 1 g K4[Fe(CN)6] in 200 ml deionized water.
 The blue precipitate is filtered and dried at elevated temperature (c.
 100°C)

 Illustration of the process: